WHAT QUALIFICATIONS DO I NEED TO BECOME A PERSONAL TRAINER?

 WHAT YOU WILL LEARN:

 How to gather client information and to write and deliver exercise programmes at a gym or health club.
 Course elements include cardiovascular training, resistance training and warm up/cool down exercises.

-Following the completion of the L2 Gym Instructor qualification you could complete additional Continual Professional Development (CPD) courses such as the Level 2 Awards in Instructing Studio Cycling to teach spin classes, Level 2 Award in Instructing Kettlebells and the Level 2 Award in Instructing Circuits (see our blogs on: Pedal Power: How to improve your cycling and The origin of kettlebells).
+Following the completion of the L2 Gym Instructor qualification you could complete additional Continual Professional Development (CPD) courses such as the Level 2 Awards in Instructing Studio Cycling to teach spin classes and Level 2 Award in Instructing Kettlebells

 Once you have your Level 2 Gym qualification(s), there are further Level 3 qualifications you can take to progress your career in the health and fitness industry.

 Level 3 Certificate in Personal Training

 Personal trainers can offer 1-2-1 training programmes for clients in a gym or home environment, in addition to teaching fitness classes (see our blog on Personal Training: How to attract new clients).